Gin-Quin/Fa/documentation/functions/defining-functions.md

 Functions defined with the `function` keyword:

 - cannot be used inside expressions
-- can be used before their declaration
+- are hoisted (can be used before their declaration)
 - are pure

 :::tip